Documents show Queen Elizabeth pushed for Prince Andrew to be trade envoy

 political figures political scandals

-Documents reveal that Queen Elizabeth was very keen for the Duke of York to take on a prominent role in the promotion of national interests.
-This sentiment was expressed in a letter written by the head of Britain's trade body.
+The U.K. government has released confidential papers regarding the 2001 appointment of Andrew Mountbatten-Windsor, the former Prince Andrew, as a U.K. trade envoy.
+The documents reveal that Queen Elizabeth II was very keen for her son to take on a prominent role in the promotion of national interests, according to a letter from the head of Britain's trade body.

-The appointment later proved controversial due to the former prince's links to American sex offender Jeffrey Epstein.
-Andrew Mountbatten-Windsor has been accused of sharing secrets with Epstein while serving as a trade envoy.
+The appointment later became controversial due to Mountbatten-Windsor's links to American sex offender Jeffrey Epstein.
+He has been accused of sharing secrets with Epstein during his time as trade envoy, leading lawmakers to accuse him of putting his friendship with Epstein ahead of the nation.

 Queen Elizabeth was 'keen' for then-Prince Andrew to become trade envoy, documents show